quii/learn-go-with-tests/mocking.md

 }
 ```

+If you run your tests they should still be passing.

-Let's use spying again with a new test to check the order of operations (which is important to us) is correct.
-Edit your code to look like the one above so we can have a failing test.
+Let's use spying again with a new test to check the order of operations is correct.

 We have two different dependencies and we want to record all of their operations into one list.
-So we'll create one Spy for both dependencies
+So we'll create _one Spy for them both_.

 ```go
 type CountdownOperationsSpy struct {